roll/interest-py/README.rst

 Interest provides class-based middleware with extended API.
-For example you can set constraints like HTTP path or methods, call the next middleware, get access to the upper service and more:
+For example you can set constraints like HTTP path or methods, call the next middleware, get access to the parent service and more:

 .. code-block:: python